Sending money to schools

 KiuFunza Phase II

-Building of the design and lessons from KiuFunza I, during KiuFunza II, we trialed two different models of bonus payment.
+Building off the design and lessons from KiuFunza I, during KiuFunza II, we trialled two different models of bonus payment.

 Research design brief for KiuFunza II